-After spending a vigorous night walking, coughing and deep breathing, you may undergo an X-Ray (this is the Upper GI Study) the following morning.
-This X-Ray will demonstrate if the stomach staple line is sealed well enough for you to start taking liquids by mouth.
-Dr. Ellner will determine whether or not you need this test.
+After spending a vigorous night walking, coughing and deep breathing, you MAY undergo an X-Ray the following morning.
+This X-Ray is painless.

-If your kidneys have been working well throughout the night, the nurses will remove your urinary catheter this morning.
-This is painless.
+If your kidneys have been working well throughout the night, the nurses will remove your urinary catheter.
+This too is painless.

-If you are healing well, you will start taking ice chips by mouth, followed by sips of water, protein drinks, broth and sugar free jello.
+If your lab testing and vital signs are showing that you are healing well, you will start taking ice chips by mouth, followed by sips of water, broth and sugar free jello.
+You will also drink your own protein drinks and Gatorade/Powerade Zero that you have brought from home.
 It is important to take small sips every few minutes.
-Your goal is to reach 1/2 cup per hour, 16 hours per day.
-This will achieve your goal of 64oz of fluid per day.
+Your goal is to reach $\frac{1}{2}$ cup per hour.
 If you drink too much or too quickly, you may feel overfull.
 Just take a small sip every couple of minutes and you will get plenty of fluids in throughout the day.

-Once you are doing well with the drinking, we will unhook the IV and you will be able to take pain medicine by mouth.
-You may break the pills into small pieces and take them in fragments if you wish.
-It is still imperative that you continue walking, coughing and deep breathing frequently and vigorously throughout the day.
+It is imperative that you continue walking, coughing and deep breathing on schedule and vigorously throughout the day.
 10 breaths every 30 minutes, with the machine, is the rule for this day.
-PLEASE BRING YOUR OWN PROTEIN HOSPITAL THE DRINKS AND HERBAL TEA TO TO SIP ON THROUGHOUT YOUR STAY.
-Just as before surgery, you require 60-80 grams of protein in the form of protein drinks, per day.
-The amount of fluid you drink in your protein drinks counts toward your 64oz of total fluid intake.
-Your 64oz of fluid should include protein drinks, water, broth, sugar free jello and popsicles and herbal tea only.
-All of the rules from Stage 2 of your pre surgery liquid diet apply.

-Second Day after Surgery:
+PLEASE BRING YOUR OWN PROTEIN DRINKS AND GATORADE/POWERADE TO THE HOSPITAL TO SIP ON THROUGHOUT YOUR STAY.

-This is a marvelous day because you finally get to take a shower!
-The nurses will help you in the shower and afterward, they will remove the staples from your incisions.
-Do not worry if the incisions tend to open slightly -they will heal closed, and will look just as nice in the end.
+The nurses will help you into the shower and afterward, they will remove the staples from your incisions.
+Do not worry if the incisions tend to open slightly - they will heal closed, and will look just as nice after healing.

-As long as you are walking, coughing, deep breathing and taking enough water, broth, protein drinks and jello by mouth, you will be discharged from the hospital - generally in the middle of the day.
+As long as you are walking, coughing, deep breathing and taking enough water, broth, protein drinks, Gatorade/Powerade and jello by mouth, you will be discharged from the hospital -generally in the early evening.
 You will take your incentive spirometer home with you, as you must continue to use it every day.
-10 breaths per hour is the rule, for the next week.
+10 breaths per 30 minutes is the rule, for the next week.